theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-1.md

 {{ end }}
 ```

 It is followed by a function or a variable whose value is evaluated.
-Upon success, the code inside `with` is executed, and the context shifts to the successfully evaluated value.
+Upon success, the code inside `with` is executed, and, the context shifts to the successfully evaluated value.
 It can take an optional `else` to be executed upon failure.
 Note that the context does not shift on failure.

 {{% notice %}}
 **Context shifting in Hugo** cannot be covered in one paragraph.
 For a more detailed article on one of the most useful, yet puzzling Hugo concept you should give a read to [Hugo, the scope, the context and the dot](https://www.regisphilibert.com/blog/2018/02/hugo-the-scope-the-context-and-the-dot/) by yours truly.